Expertise

-Thanks to the development of their online presence, BtoC brands can now easily address their consumers, and without intermediaries.
-Fan base on social networks, brand communities, customer base ... it is to these types of channels that BtoC brands sometimes turn to conduct their studies and make decisions in line with their needs.
+Thanks to the development of their online presence, B2C brands can now easily engage with their consumers directly, without intermediaries.
+B2C brands sometimes leverage channels such as social media fan bases, brand communities, and customer databases to conduct their surveys and make decisions aligned with their specific needs.

-For which specific cases are these methods adapted?
+For which specific use cases are these methods suitable?
 What are their limitations?
 And why do they struggle to replace representative samples?

 Brands have different types of consumer groups at their disposal to conduct studies - the fan base is one of them.
 This group consists of brand followers on its various social networks.
 Turning to the fan base is an easily accessible and very affordable way to conduct surveys.
 These consumers are also generally very enthusiastic about helping their favourite brand in its decision-making!
 Questioning this type of community is particularly relevant in the context of actions that concern them and that aim, for example, to thank the brand's fans (the creation of a special edition for example).

-This method is less appropriate if you are looking for objective opinions.
-The answers from this type of respondent will not be representative of your entire target audience, since only consumers who have shown their attachment to you by following your various networks will be exposed to your survey.
+However, this method is less appropriate if you are seeking objective opinions.
+Responses from this type of respondent will not be representative of your entire target audience, as only consumers who have demonstrated their loyalty by following your various social media channels will be exposed to your survey.

-Other disadvantages of this practice are specific to the way your survey is distributed: your brand's account on social networks.
+Other drawbacks of this practice are inherent to the survey's distribution method: your brand's social media account.

 2. The CRM base: the brand customers

-These are, as the name suggests, the buyers of the brand.
-This group of consumers is very suitable for conducting satisfaction surveys such as NPS (Net Promoter Score - the percentage of customers who would recommend your brand).
-Interviewing your customers allows you to:
+As the name suggests, this refers to the brand's buyers.
+This consumer group is highly suitable for conducting satisfaction surveys such as NPS (Net Promoter Score - the percentage of customers who would recommend your brand).
+Surveying your customers allows you to:

-- but also to strengthen your relationship with them and thus build their loyalty
+• but also strengthen your relationship with them and thus foster loyalty

 Unlike the surveys distributed on social networks to your followers, these surveys by email allow for greater confidentiality.